Sense out of uncertainty, HR without borders

 EU Overtime Rules

-An overview of the current structure of law governing the working of extra hours
+An overview of the current structure of law governing the working of extra hours.

-Career Path to becoming an HR Director (HRD)
+Career Path to Becoming an HR Director (HRD)

 A lot is written about how to reach the top of the HR career ladder, but there is little of substance ever revealed about it.
 Most guidance focuses on obtaining the right qualifications and fails to distinguish the kind of jobs that lie at the top of the ladder.
 In truth, the pathway to the top is generally very tough and the best HRD jobs are the most demanding because they are those in multinational corporations.
 Here the job title too can vary from Director to VP or Chief People Officer.
 It may be a Group role or heading up either a country or regional operation.